 - Prep: Rinse and drain the chickpeas, removing any loose skins as you rinse them; halve and juice the lemon and mince the garlic.

 - Enjoy: Serve your hummus in a bowl, drizzle a little extra olive oil on top and garnish with some paprika or fresh parsley.
-Leftover hummus will stay fresh in an airtight container in the fridge for up to 5 days.
-Enjoy!

 Leave a Reply